-"Material Safety Data Sheets" will be replaced by "Safety Data Sheets" (SDSs).

-- The new SDSs will be divided into 16 sections with information about the product's chemical hazards appearing in a set order that is always the same for every sheet. - Container labels will all display mandatory information including a product identifier that is exactly the same as that appearing on the corresponding Safety Data Sheet. - Container labels will also have standardized "signal words," "hazard statements," and "precautionary statements" to help insure you are alerted to applicable dangers and necessary safeguards you should follow when working with that product. - All container labels will also display one or more of eight specific "pictograms," which are basically icons that appear in small red boxes that will help you to quickly identify the specific hazard or hazards associated with the product you are using.
+- "Material Safety Data Sheets" (MSDSs) are replaced by "Safety Data Sheets" (SDSs). - The new SDSs are divided into 16 sections, with information about the product's chemical hazards appearing in a set order that is always the same for every sheet. - Container labels should display mandatory information, including a product identifier that is exactly the same as that appearing on the corresponding Safety Data Sheet. - Container labels will also have standardized "signal words," "hazard statements," and "precautionary statements" to help ensure you are alerted to applicable dangers and necessary safeguards you should follow when working with that product. - All container labels should display one or more of eight specific "pictograms," which are basically icons that appears in small red boxes that will help you to quickly identify the specific hazard or hazards associated with the product you are using.